Man found guilty on three Level 1 counts of child molesting

-Christopher Michael Thomas Dowling, 31, who was living in Kokomo at the time of his arrest, is facing a possible prison sentence of 20 to 40 years on each of the three felony convictions.
+Christopher Michael Thomas Dowling, 31, who was living in Kokomo at the time of his arrest, faces a possible prison sentence of 20 to 40 years on each of the three felony convictions.

 Judge David Happe set sentencing for Aug.
 24 at 10:30 a.m.